Department store chain Beales has fallen into administration, after failing to find a last-minute buyer.

 Refunds and gift cards

-If you’ve bought something from Beales in the past few weeks, you can still get a refund or exchange in store, but you should make your returns as soon as possible, in case the situation changes.
+If you’ve bought something from Beales in the past few weeks, you can still get a refund or exchange in store, but you should make your returns as soon as possible before the stores close.

 If you’ve bought someone else vouchers, it’s a good idea to contact them and let them know what’s happened.